top of page

 • Additional test center fees (only in some global locations)

 When students think about SAT costs, they usually only think about the registration fee.
-But there’s more behind the scenes, from retake expenses to refund policies and even small service charges you didn’t expect.
-Here’s a breakdown to keep you (and your wallet) read.
+But there's more behind the scenes , from retake expenses to refund policies and even small service charges you didn't expect.

 Retaking the SAT can be strategic.
 Many students improve their score by 50–150 points on the second or third try.
 But each retake has its own cost: